Thanksgiving Dinner By The Calories

 Consider your goals for recovery.
 Focus on the foods and nutrients you want to include in your post-workout meal plan before you start putting food on your plate.
 Select the foods with a high rate of the nutrients you want in your post-workout meal.

-Healthy Leftovers Versus Unhealthy Leftovers From Thanksgiving
+Healthy Leftovers Vs. Unhealthy Leftovers From Thanksgiving

-Leftovers may be part of your Thanksgiving tradition and it allows you to enjoy your favorite foods for a few days.
+Leftovers may be part of your Thanksgiving tradition and allows you to enjoy your favorite foods for a few days.
 The key challenges to maintaining and even losing weight during the holiday season is identifying the healthy leftovers and the unhealthy leftovers, so you can make healthy choices.

 Healthy leftovers include: